CodeSolz/Better-Find-and-Replace/readme.txt

 == Installation ==
 1. Upload the real-time-auto-find-and-replace folder to the '/wp-content/plugins/' directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate Better find and replace through the 'Plugins' menu in WordPress

 == Screenshots ==